Grant Guidelines

 Mardag Foundation shares Grantmakers in the Arts’ view that “all peoples, their cultures, and their art contribute to the meaning and understanding of our humanity and should be honored and celebrated.”

-Priority will be given to arts and culture organizations that seek to amplify narratives and voices across BIPOC communities and other communities experiencing marginalization (e.g., older adults, people with disabilities, low-income children/youth/families, members of the LGBTQIA+ community, etc.).
+Priority will be given to arts and culture organizations that seek to amplify narratives and voices across BIPOC communities and other communities experiencing marginalization (e.g., older adults, people with disabilities, low-income children/youth/families, members of the LGBTQIA+ community, etc.) through the arts.

 Grant Application Resources

-Grant resources include application questions, a list of required materials, answers to frequently asked questions and instructions on how to register for and use GranteeView, our grant application portal.
+Grant resources include key dates and instructions on how to register for and use GranteeView, our grant application portal.

 Grants Team